starius/ScPrime/doc/api/index.html.md

 **renewwindow** | blocks
 The renew window is how long the user has to renew their contracts.
 At the end of the period, all of the contracts expire.
-The contracts need to be renewewd before they expire, otherwise the user will lose all of their files.
+The contracts need to be renewed before they expire, otherwise the user will lose all of their files.
 The renew window is the window of time at the end of the period during which the renter will renew the users contracts.
 For example, if the renew window is 1 week long,